sli057/Geo-TRAP/install.md

 ### A from-scratch setup script

-Here is a full script for setting up MMAction2 with conda and link the dataset path (supposing that your Kinetics-400 dataset path is $KINETICS400_ROOT).
+Here is a full script for setting up MMAction2 with conda and link the dataset path (supposing that your Jester dataset path is $JESTER_ROOT and your UCF-101 dataset path is $UCF101_ROOT).

 ```shell
 conda create -n open-mmlab python=3.7 -y